-- Medicaid payor mix decreased by 70bps y/y, primarily due to Medicaid redeterminations and service line optimization initiatives - Medicaid payor mix also reflects \$25 million in discrete non-recurring revenue associated with Medicaid supplemental programs - More than two-thirds of Medicaid redeterminations have stayed within Medicaid, while approximately 20% have moved to commercial payor plans - Net patient service revenue from healthcare exchange insurance plans was ~4.0% in 3Q24, vs. ~3.4% in 3Q23.
-YTD healthcare exchange revenue represented 3.6% of total revenue.
+- Medicaid payor mix decreased by 70bps y/y, primarily because of Medicaid redeterminations and service line optimization initiatives. - Medicaid payor mix also reflects a \$13mm increase in our supplemental payments associated with the implementation of the Oklahoma DPP plan - Approximately two-thirds of Medicaid redeterminations have stayed within Medicaid, while 20% have redetermined to commercial payor plans - Net patient service revenue from commercial healthcare exchange insurance plans was ~3.5% in 2Q24, vs. ~3.0% in 2Q23